This page contains affiliate links. When you purchase through the links provided, we may earn a commission.

 There is no correct answer as to whether studs or blades are better for your cleats.
 Instead, it is dependent on the player and the situation.

-Those seasonal elements also will differ with the location too.
+Those seasonal elements will also differ with the location.
 Take Kylian Mbappe, playing his football in the warmer climates of Ligue 1.
 He is likely to favor blades for the majority of the season, while Erling Haaland may prefer studs to assist in the marshier conditions of a Premier League pitch in more moderate climates.

 Can you wear blades on astroturf?